f5devcentral/f5-agility-labs-firewall/docs/class2/module1/lab4.rst

    curl -k https://10.1.10.30/ -H 'Host:site1.com' -H 'X-Forwarded-For: 172.16.99.5'

+Review the logs. each connection will log events from the external and internal virtual server

+**Navigation:** Security > Event Logs > Network > Firewall

 Next we will simulate a connection an IP address in Bejing, China

 The BIG-IP Geolocation database is supplied by Digital Element http://www.digitalelement.com/